github-education-resources/graduation/README.md

 ```

 ## 2. Add your profile picture to the folder
 Enter the folder you just created and add a profile picture of your choice.
 Accepted files are **png** and **jpg**, should be squared and minimum size 544x544 pixels.
-Be aware, this picture will be displayed on the yearbook!
 Ex.

 ```
 _data/MonaTheOctocat/mona.png
 ```

+_Be aware, this picture will be displayed on the yearbook!_

 ## 3. Add your profile information
 Create a markdown file in your folder following the convention `<YOUR-USERNAME>.md`.
 Ex.